What happens to an ISA when someone dies

 The Lifetime ISA has specific death rules that are worth understanding separately, because the LISA’s government bonus element can cause confusion.

-• The government bonus that accrued on contributions made up to and including the date of death stays with the estate — the estate receives it
+• The government bonus accrued on contributions made on or before the date of death stays with the estate – it forms part of the funds the estate receives

 Junior ISA (JISA) when someone dies